matt77hias/IncisorSegmentation/README.md

 </p>

 ### Pre-process
 The region of the dental radiographs containing the eight incisor teeth is relatively small compared to the full dental radiographs.
 Therefore, we first crop the dental radiographs based on the minimal and maximal landmark coordinates (and an extra safety border) of all the landmarks of the training samples.
-This approach is justified since the appliances for generating dental radiographs center the foreteeth, and since the appliances themselves are approximately standardized.
+This approach is justified since the appliances for generating dental radiographs centre the fore teeth, and since the appliances themselves are approximately standardized.

 The given dental radiographs are inherently noisy data.
 We use `OpenCV`’s `fastNlMeansDenoising` function to remove Gaussian white noise from the (greyscale) images.